 How To Make The Map Bracelet

-I have a medium-sized wrist and needed 20 map paper beads for my bracelet.
+My medium-sized wrist needed 20 map paper beads for my bracelet.

-Step 5: Next, cut a length of elastic string about 1 meter long.
+Step 6: Next, cut a length of elastic string about 1 meter long.
 Thread both ends of the string onto large-eyed needles.
-Using elastic string makes it easier to take the paper bead bracelet on and off.
+Using elastic string makes taking the paper bead bracelet on and off easier.

-Step 6: Then, take one of the map paper beads and secure it to a flat surface with some white tack.
+Step 7: Secure one of the map paper beads to a flat surface with some white tack.
 Then thread it with the elastic string.
 Make sure that the bead sits in the middle of the elastic.

-Step 7: Next, thread the needle on the right-hand side through the bead to the left-hand side.
+Step 8: Next, thread the needle on the right-hand side through the bead to the left-hand side.
 Then, thread the needle on the left-hand side through the bead to the right.
-Then, pull the elastic string tight, so that the threaded beads butt up next to each other.
+Then, pull the elastic string tight so that the threaded beads butt up next to each other.

-Step 9: After all the map paper beads have been added, thread the needles through the first bead again.
+Step 10: After adding all the map paper beads, thread the needles through the first bead again.
 This will turn the strip of beads into a cuff.
 Simply tie off the string and cut away any excess.

 How To Make A Paper Bead Necklace

-The same paper bead method can be used to make a cool map necklace.
+The same paper bead method can make a cool map necklace.
 To make a necklace pendant, make four paper beads in decreasing sizes from 4cm to 1cm in width.

-Then thread the beads together in the same way as with the map cuff above.
+Then thread the beads together in the same way as the map cuff above.
 But this time I use a nice coloured twine.
-The twine is part of the necklace and the threaded beads are a pendant.
+The twine is part of the necklace, and the threaded beads are pendants.

 Both the map bracelet and necklace would make a lovely gift, especially if you use a map somewhere special.

-Road maps are great for upcycling into personalised map themed gift ideas.
-I’ve repurposed my old maps into beautiful map roses and even some cool faux map paper moths.
+Road maps are great for upcycling into personalised map-themed gift ideas.
+I’ve repurposed my old maps into beautiful map roses and cool faux map paper moths.
 Maps have also been sewn into fun heart treat bags and used to make cool map rock keychains.

 - Old road map